cassieeric/Basic-knowledge-of-Python/matplotlib/README.md

 # Introduction
-This file is mainly about matplotlib, which is designed for visiualization.
+This file is mainly about matplotlib library, which is designed for visiualization.

 Those scripts are based on Python.
 Hoping help you.